KiritoDv/snes-wasm/README.md

 ## Compatibility

-The emulator currently only supports regular LoROM, HiROM and ExHiROM games (no co-processors and such).
+The emulator currently only supports regular LoROM, ExLoROM, HiROM and ExHiROM games.
+Capcom CX4 is the only co-processor emulated at this time.
 SPC files can not be loaded yet, but are planned.

 This emulator is definitely not fully accurate.
 The PPU renders per scanline, so mid-scanline effects are not supported.
 The DSP executes on a per-sample basis.
-The SPC and CPU-side timing should be cycle-accurate now, but the exact timing of certain event is still somewhat off.
-Communication between the CPU and SPC is also not cycle-accurate.
+The SPC and CPU-side timing should be cycle-accurate now.

 Quite a few TODO's are scattered throughout the code for things that are currently not quite fully emulated, mostly related to edge cases and some lesser-used PPU features.

 Some things that are not emulated at all are full emulation-mode for the 65816, and the test-register ($f0) for the SPC.

-Some games that I have tested seem to run without obvious issues, although some games do seem to glitch somewhat or freeze. `bugs.md` contains a non-exhaustive list of games that have emulation-bugs.
+Some games that I have tested seem to run without obvious issues, `bugs.md` contains a non-exhaustive list of games that have emulation-bugs.

 ## License